subake/TASFormer/GETTING_STARTED.md

 - To train a model, first setup the corresponding dataset config.
 For example, [configs/config_ade.yaml](ADE20K_multitask_segmentation/configs/config_ade.yaml).

 - You can setup training hyperparameters and select model configuration.
-Available backbone options: `segformer`, `segformer_with_vsa_task_embedding`, `segformer_with_task_embedding` and `segformer_with_adapter`.
+Available backbone options: `segformer`, `tasformer_with_vsa_task_embedding`, `tasformer_with_task_embedding` and `tasformer_with_adapter`.

-- For `segformer_with_adapter` you additionally have to manually update files inside `anaconda3/envs/tasformer/lib/python3.8/site-packages/transformers/models/segformer/` with files from:
+- For `tasformer_with_adapter` you additionally have to manually update files inside `anaconda3/envs/tasformer/lib/python3.8/site-packages/transformers/models/segformer/` with files from:
   - [transformers_update_for_adapters/hf/](transformers_update_for_adapters/hf/) for TASFormer (HF adapter),
   - [transformers_update_for_adapters/hf++/](transformers_update_for_adapters/hf%2B%2B/) for TASFormer (HF adapter++).